Two Effective and Short Workouts

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-When you don’t have a lot of time, finding something quick and effective is important.
+When you do not have a lot of time, finding something quick and effective is important.

 Man doing plank on floor

-Whether you’re just getting started on working out, or you simply have run into a day where you don’t have a lot of time, there are days where you need a quick and effective workout.
-As you gain experience and learn what you like to do and are able to do, you’ll be able to build your own simple routine that you enjoy.
+Whether you are just getting started on working out, or you simply have run into a day where you do not have a lot of time, there are days where you need a quick and effective workout.
+As you gain experience and learn what you like to do and are able to do, you will be able to build your own simple routine that you enjoy.
 Doing things that you enjoy for your workout will help you to be motivated to do them.

 Some parents have more time than others for working out.
 If you have multiple kids under the age of five, you probably find that you don’t have much time at all for working out.
 On the other hand, if your kids are all over the age of five, you’ll probably find that you have more time than you did before.
 While longer workouts are nice - you’re able to get a better workout - some days you need something quick and effective.